The Elegance of the Hedgehog: Paloma Josse

 Paloma Josse, a precocious soon to be thirteen-year-old, belongs to one of the conventional families living in the posh apartment building where Renée works.
 Daughter of an important parliamentarian father (a former government minister), and a Flaubert-quoting mother, Paloma has a penchant for absurdism.
 She regards her sister's scholarship as "cold and trivial" and deems her mother's culture as conventional and useless.
 Paloma herself values Japanese works, and reads manga, haiku, and tanka.
 She keeps two diaries, one called "Journal of the Movement of the World" to record her observations of the world around her, and the other called "Profound Thoughts" to record her many and wide-ranging reflections on art, poetry, people and herself.
-She is introspective, and truly kind, though she tries her best to avoid the inquisition of others.
-She understands many facets of the world that are unseen by others, and deeply understands the way the world works, and the many perils and pitfalls of adulthood and the many hypocrisies of modern society, and therefore resolves, in a non-melodramatic way, to commit suicide.
+She is introspective and truly kind, though she tries her best to avoid the inquisition of others.
+She understands many facets of the world that are unseen by others, and deeply understands the way the world works, and the many perils and pitfalls of adulthood and the many hypocrisies of modern society.
+Therefore, Paloma resolves, in a non-melodramatic way, to commit suicide.
 However, a drastic plot twist at the end of the tale opens to her an amazing new truth: beauty, that provides meaning to our lives.